Gwent: The Witcher Card Game: Gameplay

 The game features several modes of gameplay.
 Ranked Play matches players of similar rank and allows them to progress and regress through tiers, while Casual Play allows players to be matched against anyone without loss penalties.
 Ranked takes place across a month-long season where players aim to increase in rank for better end-of-season rewards.
 Player ranks work on a numerical system from 1-30, with a new player starting at rank 30.
 A player ranks up after accumulating 5 wins (or "Mosaic Pieces"), with a loss lowering the win counter by 1.
 Win streaks are available until rank 7.
 After ranking up from rank 1, players achieve 'Pro Rank', the entry point of Gwent Official Competitive Play, with invites to Gwent Open qualifiers for players in the top 64 of the Pro Rank Leaderboard.
 At the end of each monthly season, players de-rank by two from their current standing (ex. going from rank 7 to rank 9).
 This also applies for Pro Rank, where if players do not finish within the top 500, they will be reset to Rank 3 for the next season.

 The level system works on a numerical scale of 1-60, with no effect on ranking or matchmaking.
 Players automatically "prestige" after reaching level 60, which grants them permanent account rewards such as guaranteeing a rare card within the first 4 cards of a keg.
 Players can currently level up to Prestige 10.
 Certain gamemodes are locked behind a level requirement, such as the rotating seasonal mode requiring level 10 to play.

 Players are also assigned a matchmaking rating for each faction, which respectively increases or decreases as a player wins and loses games.
 When entering Pro Rank, this rating is set to a base of 2400 for all factions.
 A general matchmaking rating (used for leaderboard ranking) is then calculated from the average of their 4 best performing factions where they have played at least 25 matches for a faction to be considered at 100% of its rating, with the faction rating being used being their peak rating for that faction.

 Thronebreaker

 A standalone, single-player campaign mode, Thronebreaker: The Witcher Tales, was also released alongside Gwent.
 Combat in the video game Thronebreaker: The Witcher Tales is in the form of a card-battle game similar to Gwent, but slightly different.
 Owning Thronebreaker itself provides some premium cards in Gwent (which can be crafted regardless), and Gwent contains multiple Contracts with rewards varying from Reward Keys to cosmetics and titles based on Thronebreaker progress.

 Rogue Mage

-A single-player roguelike deck-building expansion titled Gwent: Rogue Mage was released for Windows, iOS, and Android on 7 July 2022.
+A single-player roguelike deck-building expansion titled Gwent: Rogue Mage was released for Windows, macOS, iOS, and Android on 7 July 2022.
 The game combines roguelike, deckbuilding, and strategy elements with the mechanics of Gwent card battles.